Keto coleslaw is the crunchy, creamy, healthy, slaw your low carb meals needs a little more of…

 Keto Coleslaw Recipe

 There you have it friends, everything you need to know about this keto coleslaw recipe!
-Once you’ve licked the bowl clean, come back and let me know if you tried any variations in the comments below!
-Happy coleslaw making!
+Once you’ve licked the bowl clean, come back and let me know what you think, and if you tried any variations in the comments below!

 - 4 Cups Sliced Cabbage